 Michael captures the rogue agent responsible for trying to bomb him, but he decides to form an alliance with him and together go after Carla and her boss.
 But that decision also puts Michael's mother...

-A novice sleuth is hired by the police after he cons them into thinking he has psychic powers that help solve crimes.
-With this assistance of his reluctant best friend the duo take on a series of complicated cases.
+A novice sleuth is hired by the police after he cons them into thinking he has psychic powers which help solve crimes.
+With the assistance of his reluctant best friend, the duo take on a series of complicated cases.

-After a serial killer imitates the plots of his novels, successful mystery novelist Richard "Rick" Castle gets permission from the Mayor of New York City to tag along with an NYPD homicide investigation team for research purposes.
+After a serial killer imitates the plots of his novels, successful mystery novelist Richard "Rick" Castle receives permission from the Mayor of New York City to tag along with an NYPD homicide investigation team for research purposes.

 Michael Westen, a seasoned U.S. spy, is suddenly "burned", i.e. discredited, without any form of procedure.
 He survives by doing impossible jobs for desperate people in Miami, where his mother lives.
 Michael is usually aided by his ex-girlfriend Fiona and trusted former FBI informer Sam.
 Written by

 197 of 220 people found this review helpful.

 Was this review helpful to you?